 Handle with care.
 Dropping your hearing aid on a hard surface can cause damage to the device.
 Place a towel or some other soft surface under your hearing aids when cleaning them or changing their batteries.
 Be sure to clean them according to manufacturer’s instructions, avoiding alcohol and other damaging cleaning agents.
 Get into the practice of cleaning and inspecting them every night to ensure their very best performance and to prevent minor issues from becoming major ones.
 If you run into difficulties cleaning, take them to a professional instead of forcing the issue.

-Not In Use Care Tips
+Not-In-Use Care Tips

 Modern hearing aids are pretty small, so it is a good idea to place them in a small, sealable container whenever you are not using them.
-This prevents them from falling on the floor where they might get stepped on, dropping, or laying something on top of them or prevents them from becoming a tempting toy for children and pets.
+This prevents them from falling on the floor where they might get stepped on, dropping, or laying something on top of them or prevents them from becoming tempting toys for children and pets.

 Better care, proper maintenance, and frequent cleaning are simple enough for anyone to perform, but there are times when hearing aids require professional care, including: